Gun Violence in Asian and Pacific Islander Communities

 While researchers are still working to understand the factors underlying the rise in suicides among API communities, preliminary research suggests that many of the social and economic upheavals of the COVID-19 pandemic, as well as increasing anxiety about bias-motivated crime, may have contributed to these emerging trends.

-While the COVID-19 pandemic increased rates of anti-Asian hate and violence, it has consequently pushed more Asian Americans to seek out means of protecting themselves.
-Recent polling and anecdotal data suggests that gun buying may have accelerated in API communities.
-Indeed, as Asian Americans have felt more threatened or experienced racism during this period, data has shown that they have been more likely to purchase a firearm.40 The national firearms survey, for example, shows that overall gun owners predominantly self-identify as “white” (73%) with only 5% identifying as “other,” including APIs.
-However, during the pandemic, gun buyers were more likely to be people of color, with 9% identifying as “other,” again including APIs.41 This data suggests that gun buying among APIs may have been on the rise both before and during the pandemic.
-Importantly, the increased gun purchasing could have devastating consequences and push rates of gun violence even higher.42
+The most recent National Firearms Survey, for example, shows that overall gun owners are predominantly white (73%) with only 6% identifying as “Other,” including APIs.44 However, from January 2019 to April 2021, gun buyers were more likely to be people of color, with 9% identifying as “Other,” again including APIs.45 Additionally, over half of Asian American gun owners surveyed were found to be first time gun purchasers during this early portion of the pandemic.46 This data suggests that gun buying among APIs may have been on the rise both before and during the early days of the pandemic.
+Importantly, the increased gun purchasing could have devastating consequences and push rates of gun violence even higher.47

-Noticing the trend in gun buying among API communities, the gun lobby, which has long capitalized on xenophobic, racist, fear-mongering messaging, is now courting new customers.46 Leading members of the gun lobby have created groups and increased their marketing of firearms to the API community.47 API gun owner groups have even sprouted to educate and give a new sense of community to this emerging group of gun owners.48
+Noticing the trend in gun buying among API communities, the gun lobby, which has long capitalized on xenophobic, racist, fear-mongering messaging, is now courting new customers.50 Leading members of the gun lobby have created groups and increased their marketing of firearms to the API community.21 And API gun owner groups have even sprouted to educate and give a new sense of community to this emerging group of gun owners.51

 Conclusion